 PMC is proud to contribute to executive education at Olin Business School at Washington University.
-In addition to teaching various “custom” courses for Olin clients, Paul Paese also teaches two full-day, open enrollment seminars each year.
-The first of these, Coaching Workshop, will be held on September 13.
-The second, Maximizing Team Effectiveness, is on October 4.
-Both will be held at the Charles F. Knight Center from 8:30am-4:30pm.
-For a description of the remaining open enrollment sessions offered at Olin this year, see the program finder.
+In addition to teaching in custom programs offered by Olin to single organizations, Paul Paese also teaches open enrollment seminars that executives from any organization can take.
+This year Paul is again co-teaching Leading & Growing Highly Effective Teams with Markus Baer.
+This two-day seminar will be held virtually later month.
+For a description of the open enrollment sessions offered at Olin this year, see the program finder.